remy-guillermin/WACCM-Analysis/README.md

 ## Contributors
 - Rémy Guillermin (University Centre in Svalbard, 2024) supervised by Noora Partamies

+> [!IMPORTANT]
+> If you were to work on this project, email me at [remy.guillermin.73\@gmail.com](mailto:remy.guillermin.73@gmail.com?subject=WACCM%20Github%20Access%20Request&priority=high) with your Github so I can give you writing access to the github.

 [^1]: Whole Atmosphere Community Climate Model.
 [^2]: Disturbance Storm Time index, 1 hour resolution.